rpede/MobileProgramming24/_advanced_state/password_manager.md

 }
 ```

-It is a simple form with 3 input fields.
+It is "just" a simple form with 3 input fields.
 One for name, username and password.

-The password have a toggle for visibility (obscured by default).
+The password has a toggle for visibility (obscured by default).

-When save is pressed and the fields pass validation, it will call
+When "Save" button is pressed and the fields pass validation, it will call
 `addCredential` on the `VaultCubit` instance with the text values from input
 fields.
-The "Save" button is disabled while saving.
+The "Save" button gets disabled while saving.

 # Closing thoughts